Matty Cardarople

 Matthew Richard Cardarople (born February 9, 1983) is an American actor and comedian.
 He is usually typecast as nerds or individuals with socially awkward traits illustrating American kitsch culture.
-He has appeared in the ABC television series Selfie, the 2015 film Jurassic World, the 2016 TV series Stranger Things as a worker at the Hawkins arcade, and as the "Henchperson of Indeterminate Gender" in the TV series A Series of Unfortunate Events.
-In 2021, he played Keith in the film Free Guy.
+He has appeared in the ABC television series Selfie, the 2015 film Jurassic World, the 2016 TV series Stranger Things as Keith, a worker at the Hawkins arcade, and as the "Henchperson of Indeterminate Gender" in the TV series A Series of Unfortunate Events.
+In 2021, he played a secondary role in the film Free Guy.
 His supporting roles include appearances in Michael Showalter's 2017 romantic comedy The Big Sick, and Sterlin Harjo and Taika Waititi's TV series Reservation Dogs.

 Early life and education

 Cardarople was born in Exeter, New Hampshire.
 His parents divorced when he was young.
 He graduated from Exeter High School in 2001 and is a graduate of New York Film Academy, after which he worked as a personal assistant for Luke Wilson.
 Cardarople studied acting at The Beverly Hills Playhouse.
 He studied with Lesly Kahn.